SHogenboom/PositiveEmotionsProsocialHelping/README.md

-Online Appendix for Positive Emotions and Prosocial Helping (University of Amsterdam research internship project)
+Online Appendix for the University of Amsterdam Research Master Internship Project "Positive Emotions and Prosocial Helping"

 All analyses and plots are included in the 'index.html' file, a coversion of the R Markdown file.